cloudnative-pg/plugin-barman-cloud/web/docs/object_stores.md

 # --from-literal=ACCESS_SESSION_TOKEN=<session token here> # if required
 ```

-The credentials will be stored inside Kubernetes and will be encrypted
-if encryption at rest is configured in your installation.
+The credentials will be encrypted at rest if your Kubernetes environment

-Once that secret has been created, you can configure your cluster like in
-the following example:
+supports it.

+You can then reference the secret in your `ObjectStore` definition:

 ```yaml
 kind: ObjectStore